abenjam2/Med7-Reproduction-DLH/README.md

 ruler.add_patterns(patterns)
 ```

 Load the model, run each entry in the data through the model, and store the results in the dictionary created above.
 Each result will be placed as a value with its corresponding key (label).
 A time function is used to view basic computational requirements.
+Based on the results, it can be seen that the model works in identifying data within EHRs and placing them underneath a label.
+There are certainly data instances in which the label does not match, but evaluation metrics will be evaluated later on (when annotated data is obtained).
 ```
 %%time
 med7 = spacy.load("en_core_med7_lg")